Disclaimer: I never encourage illegal activity or any piracy action. Be responsible when utilizing torrenting services.

 Therefore, doing so might bring about some legal charges.

 3 Singaporeans had been fined $5000 for downloading a Hollywood movie illegally.
-Though things could get differently if they had used a VPN in Singapore.
+Though things could get different if they had used a VPN in Singapore.

 To prevent such inconveniences, you should avoid downloading illegal content altogether.